dilero/markov/README.md

 # markov-chain-library

-**A Markov chain** is a stochastic model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event.
+**Markov chain** is a stochastic model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event.

 **Markov chain libary** is implemented for the CRUD(create, read, update and delete) operation context.
 Library to generate feature from CRUD operation sequence data.
 It enriches the feature vector before classification.As a result, generated markov feature improves classification results.